Richard Wurmbrand: Imprisonments

 Wurmbrand, who passed through the penal facilities of Pitești, Craiova, Gherla, the Danube–Black Sea Canal, Văcărești, Malmaison, Cluj and ultimately Jilava, where he spent three years in solitary confinement.
-This confinement was in a cell twelve feet underground, with no lights or windows.
+This confinement was in a cell twelve feet (3.65 meters) underground, with no lights or windows.
 There was no sound because even the guards wore felt on the soles of their shoes.
 He later recounted that he maintained his sanity by sleeping during the day, staying awake at night, and exercising his mind and soul by composing and then delivering a sermon each night.
 Due to his extraordinary memory, he was able to recall more than 350 of those, a selection of which he included in his book With God in Solitary Confinement, which was first published in 1969.
 During part of this time, he later wrote about communicating with other inmates by tapping out Morse code on the wall.
 In this way he continued to "be sunlight" to fellow inmates rather than dwell on the lack of physical light.

 Wurmbrand was released from his first imprisonment in 1956, after eight and a half years.
 Although he was warned not to preach, he resumed his work in the underground church.
 He was arrested again in 1959 and sentenced to 25 years.
 During his imprisonment, he was beaten and tortured.
 He stated that his physical torture included mutilation, burning and being locked in a large frozen icebox.
 His body bore the scars of physical torture for the rest of his life.
 For example, he later recounted having the soles of his feet beaten until the flesh was torn off, then the next day beaten again to the bone, claiming there were not words to describe that pain.